Which Caravan Privacy Screen to buy?

 Roll Out Awnings include a rounded barrel at the end of the awning which the fabric wraps around when retracting.
-These typically required a 6-7mm rope spline which slides into the groove on the barrel.
+These typically required a 6-7mm rope spline that slides into the groove on the barrel.
 Most Privacy Screens are designed for this type of awning and the most common brands include Carefree, Dometic, A&E & Sunburst.

 A lot of people get caught out on sizing.
-That’s because the official measurement of an awning is from the centre of each Awning Arm & the tracks for privacy screens on the barrel / casing are typically 15-30cm shorter than this measurement.
+That’s because the official measurement of an awning is from the centre of each Awning Arm & the tracks for privacy screens on the barrel/casing are typically 15-30cm shorter than this measurement.

-For Box awnings the screen required is usually 15cm shorter than the Awning.
+For Box awnings, the screen required is usually 15cm shorter than the Awning.
 For example, a 2.85m Privacy Screen is designed to fit into the track on a 3.0m Fiamma F45S Awning.

 For Roll Out Awnings the measurement is 25 to 30cm shorter than the awning.
-For example a 4.0m Privacy Screen is designed to fit on a 4.26m (14’) Awning Carefree Roll Out Awning.
+For example, a 4.0m Privacy Screen is designed to fit on a 4.26m (14’) Awning Carefree Roll Out Awning.